 - be of the same religion as the child, with due compliance to…the Law.

 Practitioners have, in the past, attempted various methods of addressing these obvious systematic differences, such as including specific cultural or religious obligations in post-separation agreements.
 However the element of compulsion in such arrangements often negates their effect.
-Divorce Lawyers Brisbane at Best Wilson Buckley Family Law we take the view that a thorough understanding of our client’s specific circumstances, including the particular religious laws or traditions to which he or she subscribes, is a vital starting point.
+At Best Wilson Buckley Family Law we take the view that a thorough understanding of our client’s specific circumstances, including the particular religious laws or traditions to which he or she subscribes, is a vital starting point.
 It may be that a better informed strategy of interest based negotiation, mediation, or counselling is a better method of addressing such matters, rather than imposing on clients just the principles and obligations the Australian legal system without any reference given to the consequences or obligations of any religious or other laws they adhere to.

 In the case of adherents to Sharia law, it involves exploring the implications of the client’s particular religious commitments and obligations, and outlining the various options available to clients in these circumstances.
 Some of these options may involve steps not traditionally taken in matrimonial matters in Australia, such as: